 REL 275 History of Christianity (3)

-the requirement by completing SOC 162 Anthropology.
+may complete the requirement by completing SOC 162 Anthropology.

 The majority of students meet their cross-cultural requirement through experiences offered during the May term.
 These experiences take place in international locations (e.g., Central America, Europe, Israel/Palestine, China, Trinidad, Botswana) and in domestic settings (Chicago, San Antonio, New York and Native American communities in the Southwest).
 The experiences available each May are announced in the class schedule or in the course listing found on Campus web.